417-devops/position_presence/README.md

 # position_presence
 The purpose of this project is to determine the relative differences in role presence at an apex competitive level in the game League of Legends and compare across regions.
-It is serves as my first forray into using an API ([Riot API](https://developer.riotgames.com/)) in a development setting.
+It is serves as my first foray into using an API ([Riot API](https://developer.riotgames.com/)) in a development setting.

 In theory, if all roles were of equal agency, the presence of each position would be 20% (five total roles).
 A higher presence would indicate a role with more impact and a lower presence would indicate a role with less impact.